 - Can I still filter based on my own custom tags?

 Absolutely.
 If you have set up custom tags for your data, you’ll find them (along with other special attributes) under Other along with the logtype field.

 - What happens with events that are not parsed?

-Today, the best way to do such is to use readily available 3rd party tools to translate custom log formats into JSON and then send them to Loggly (find out more at bottom of Automating Parsing page).
-We are also working on ways to streamline this definition within the Loggly console.
+The best way to define rules to custom parse is to use readily available 3rd-party tools to translate custom log formats into JSON and then send them to Loggly (find out more about Custom Parsing).
+SolarWinds is working to streamline this definition within the Loggly console.
 To provide feedback, go to the bottom of this page under Was this page helpful?, click No, and then leave comments.

-- I’ve sent Numeric fields over in my custom JSON but don’t see them.
+- I’ve sent Numeric fields in my custom JSON but don’t see them.
 How can I search based on those fields?

 - Why are some fields not showing up in the Field Explorer?

 Double check that your field does not have numeric values.
 If you are not seeing fields you expect to see, contact Loggly support so SolarWinds can investigate.